djedynak259/firebase-inventory-app/README.md

 Create Order is not operational at this time.

-Products and Contact can be removed with the x buttons on the line items.
+Products and Contacts can be removed with the x buttons on the line items.
 Orders cannot be removed at this time.